rbreesems/flamingo/README.md

   - 4800 can drive 3300 ft (1 km) (do not know max range yet, suspect 4000 ft)
   - 1200 can drive ?? ft (not tested yet)

 Any packet receieved over RS485 RX is echoed over LORA TX; a packet received over RS485 RX is never echoed back over RS485 TX.
+Any packet received over LORA RX that is rebroadcast by the router is also sent over RS485 TX.

 Our procedure for testing if the hard link works between a pair of radios is as follows.
 This test assumes that the only two radios in range are the two hard linked radios that are being tested.